Chart Color Schemes

 Jindalee - Mount Ommaney shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Jindalee - Mount Ommaney is notably higher than broader benchmarks.
-42.8% of residents aged 15+ have university qualifications, compared to 25.7% in Queensland and 30.4% in Australia.
-Bachelor degrees are the most common at 26.8%, followed by postgraduate qualifications (11.3%) and graduate diplomas (4.7%).
-Vocational credentials are also prominent, with 28.0% of residents aged 15+ holding them - advanced diplomas at 11.4% and certificates at 16.6%.
+Educational attainment in Jindalee - Mount Ommaney is notably high, with 42.8% of residents aged 15+ holding university qualifications as of the latest data available.
+This compares to 25.7% in Queensland and 30.4% nationally.
+Bachelor degrees are most common at 26.8%, followed by postgraduate qualifications (11.3%) and graduate diplomas (4.7%).
+Vocational credentials are also prevalent, with 28.0% of residents aged 15+ holding such qualifications – advanced diplomas (11.4%) and certificates (16.6%).

 Frequently Asked Questions - Education